mding16/srcdatabase/README.md

 _Note:_

-- _This site only contains primers for: Introduction, Fairness & Justice.
+- _This site only contains primers for the Introduction.
 Other primers are still being developed!_
 - _The actual database will be on a robust, sustainable platform developed in collaboration with Brown's Center for Digital Scholarship.
 This site just serves as a first look at the primer format for early feedback_

 ## About the SRC Database